amlacommerce/znode-docs/docs/quickstart-guide/installing-znode/README.md

 Congratulations if you have successfully made it this far!

-It is important to note that these instructions walk through the process of building and running the [Znode Source Code](https://github.com/amlacommerce/znode-source) repository.
-There is also an [SDK](https://github.com/amlacommerce/znode) repository available.
+It is important to note that these instructions walk through the process of building and running the [Znode SDK](https://github.com/amlacommerce/znode) repository.
+There is also a [Znode Source Code](https://github.com/amlacommerce/znode-source) repository available.
 Read the [SDK vs. Full Source Development](/docs/sdk-vs-full-source/README.md) documentation to understand the purpose of the two respositories.

 Review other parts of this [documentation](/README.md) for more in-depth information where desired.